spartanbio/schedio/README.md

 Vue.use(Schedio)
 ```

-Or, import and register individual components:
+Or, import and register individual components to keep the bundle smaller:

 ```js
 import Vue from 'vue'